ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 These analytical questions play a crucial role in driving business intelligence by uncovering actionable insights across various operational and strategic areas.
 Tracking total sales revenue per month helps identify seasonal trends and forecast demand, while analyzing the top 5 most selling product categories supports inventory planning and marketing focus.
 Understanding the average delivery time by state, along with the percentage of delayed deliveries, enables businesses to optimize logistics and enhance customer satisfaction.
 Identifying the top 10 sellers by revenue reveals high-performing partners who can be prioritized for support or incentives.
 Insights into preferred payment methods help streamline the checkout experience and offer targeted promotions.
 Evaluating customer repeat purchase rates measures loyalty and long-term engagement, whereas average review scores per seller reflect service quality and reliability.
 Monthly active sellers indicate the platform’s vibrancy and can guide seller retention strategies.
 Recognizing top customers by total spend allows businesses to tailor loyalty programs and personalized services.
 Examining the most reviewed and highest-rated products helps in refining promotional efforts, while identifying orders with the lowest ratings and longest delivery times uncovers operational bottlenecks that need immediate attention.
 Altogether, these metrics form a comprehensive foundation for data-driven decision-making and long-term business growth.

 ## Sample Queries

+Some sql queries used in this project with explanations are included in this section.
 ```sql
 SELECT
     DATE_TRUNC('month', order_purchase_timestamp) AS month,